 LaFleur Stephens is a scholar of American politics, whose research interests include public opinion, campaigns and elections, and racial attitudes.
-She is currently working on her book project, “Race-ing for Votes: How Candidates Use Racial Appeals to Win Elections in Majority White Jurisdictions.”
+Her book, Race to the Bottom: How Racial Appeals Work in American Politics is forthcoming from University of Chicago Press 2020.
 She is a recipient of a National Science Foundation’s Time-Sharing in Experimental Social Sciences Research Grant, as well as a grant from the Center for the Study of Public Policy in Diverse Societies.
 Her dissertation, “The Effectiveness of Implicit and Explicit Racial Appeals in a ‘Post-racial’ America” was awarded the 2014 Best Dissertation Award in Race and Ethnic Politics from the American Political Science Association.
 Dr. Stephens is co-author of “African Americans and the Presidential Nomination Process,” published in William Mayer’s The Making of the Presidential Candidates 2008.
 Prior to joining the Politics Department at Princeton, she was a visiting scholar in the Political Science Department at MIT.